UW-APL-EIS/vernamfs/README.md

 were allowed, the filesystem would have to be able to distinguish between names that denoted regular files and names that denoted directories.
 This in turn implies that the filesystem can remember names.
 It cannot.
-They are encrypted when written to disk!
+They are XOR-encrypted when written to disk, just like the file content.

-VernamFS isn't really a filesystem at all, nor does it even really deal in 'files'.
-It's more a list of elements E where E is a pair: a string S which resembles a file path and some content (a byte sequence) C associated with S.  Elements can be added, but never removed.
-Moreover, elements cannot be listed (the unlistable list!)
+VernamFS isn't really a filesystem at all.
+It doesn't really deal in 'files' as we know them.
+Instead, a VernamFS is more a list of elements E where each E is a pair: a name string S which resembles a file path and some content (a byte sequence) C associated with S.
--- we cannot print any S.  Nor can we read any C.  There are no owners, groups, permissions, creation times.
-S and C is all there is for any given file.
+Elements can be added, but never removed.
+Moreover, elements cannot be listed (an unlistable list!), so we cannot print any name S.  Nor can we read any C.  There are no owners, groups, permissions, creation times, etc.  S and C is all there is for any given 'file'.

 The filesystem is truly write-only: